Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Related Work

 In this section, we introduce the related work from three closely related aspects.

-\subsection{Identifiability analysis of linear ODE systems}
+\subsection{Identifiability Analysis of Linear ODE Systems}

 Most current studies for identifiability analysis of parameters in linear dynamical systems are in the control theory \citep{bellman1970structural, gargash1980necessary,glover1974parametrizations,grewal1976identifiability,rosenbrock1974structural}.
-In the applied mathematics area, \citep{stanhope2014identifiability,qiu2022identifiability} provided systematic studies of the identifiability analysis of linear ODE systems from a \textbf{single} trajectory.
-The authors in \citet{stanhope2014identifiability} also discussed using equally-spaced error-free observations to calculate the system parameters explicitly.
-Our work's main distinction is that we build the identifiability condition entirely on the parameter of interest, i.e., ($A$ and $\boldsymbol{x}_0$), without further linearly independent assumption on the observations.
+In the applied mathematics area, \citet{stanhope2014identifiability,qiu2022identifiability} provided systematic studies of the identifiability analysis of linear ODE systems from a \textbf{single} trajectory.
+Our identifiability analysis is built upon \citep{stanhope2014identifiability}.
+However, instead of building identifiability based on the entire continuous trajectory, we extend the identifiability work to more practical scenarios where we only have discrete observations sampled from the trajectory and do not know the initial conditions.
+The authors in \citep{stanhope2014identifiability} also discussed using equally-spaced error-free observations to calculate the system parameters explicitly.
+Our work's main distinction is that we build the identifiability condition entirely on the parameter of interest, that is, ($A$ and $\boldsymbol{x}_0$), without further linearly independent assumption on the observations.
 With the help of our identifiability condition, the parameter estimator's asymptotic properties can be established with mild assumptions.
 Specifically, the covariance matrix of the asymptotic normality distribution can be explicitly expressed.
 Thus, we can perform statistical inference for the unknown parameters.
 Moreover, we treat the initial condition $\boldsymbol{x}_0$ as a parameter while $\boldsymbol{x}_0$ is a given fixed value in their setting.
-In the most recent work \citet{qiu2022identifiability}, the authors proposed several quantitative scores for identifiability analysis of linear ODEs in practice.
+In the most recent work \citep{qiu2022identifiability}, the authors proposed several quantitative scores for identifiability analysis of linear ODEs in practice.

-\subsection{Parameter estimation methods for ODE systems}
+\subsection{Parameter Estimation Methods for ODE Systems}